 Collins’s announcement was greeted with an outpouring of support from teammates, league executives and major National Basketball Association players, Kobe Bryant and Dwyane Wade among them.
 Other league big names followed suit, including the Lakers’ Steve Nash, Oklahoma City’s Kevin Durant, the Knicks’ Jason Kidd and San Antonio’s Tony Parker.
 Several teams sent out statements of support.
 Prominent coaches, including (then) Boston’s Doc Rivers, who has worked with Collins, gave support in interviews.
 ESPN’s N.B.A. analyst Chris Broussard, citing his religious beliefs, said that living openly as a homosexual was a sin and that doing so was “walking in open rebellion to God and to Jesus Christ.”

-“The overwhelming positive reaction does not surprise me,” N.B.A.
+“The overwhelmingly positive reaction does not surprise me,” N.B.A.
 Commissioner David Stern said in a telephone interview.
 “Our players are actually knowledgeable and sophisticated on this issue, and our teams understand it completely.
 I would have expected them to be supportive, and they are.”
 President Obama called Collins “to express his support and said he was impressed by his courage,” according to a Twitter post from the White House.
 Michelle Obama, on her account, called Collins’s announcement “a huge step forward for our country.”
-As a player, Collins relying on his size (7 feet, 255 pounds), intelligence and work ethic carved out a usefull position after being drafted 18th over all in 2001.
+As a player, Collins relying on his size (7 feet, 255 pounds), intelligence, and work ethic carved out a useful position after being drafted 18th overall in 2001.

 In his Sports Illustrated essay, Collins alludes to his future in the league: “I’ve reached that enviable state in life in which I can do pretty much what I want.
 And what I want is to continue to play basketball.
 I still love the game, and I still have something to offer.
 My coaches and teammates recognize that.
 At the same time, I want to be genuine and authentic and truthful.”